Clinical Trials: Are They Right for You?

 No. Clinical trials can be for patients who are just starting cancer treatment as well as patients who have been receiving cancer treatment for some time.

 No. Some patients may find their doctor has no clinical trial currently available for their disease.
-Also, even if there is a clinical trial available, patients may still find they are not eligible to be in a trial because of factors such as their health condition, stage of cancer, other health problems, or past cancer treatments.
+Also, even if a clinical trial available, patients may still find they are not eligible to be in a trial because of factors such as their health condition, stage of cancer, other health problems, or past cancer treatments.
 Your doctor can tell you more.

 The search for new treatments begins in the laboratory.
 If a treatment looks promising, it is then tested in humans.
 When this happens, it goes through three phases of testing.
 At each phase, different research questions are asked.
 Keep in mind that a clinical trial is one of the final stages of a long and careful research process.